A border collie is no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 Border collies do not have these characteristics, but this doesn’t mean that they are bad swimmers; it simply means that other breeds – like Labradors – are better swimmers.

-So, while some dogs are specifically designed to spend time in the water, a dog does not have to be designed this way to enjoy swimming.
+So, while some dogs are specifically designed to spend time in the water, a dog does not have to be created this way to enjoy swimming.

 The Experience Theory